Natalia Infante Caylor, PhD.

 Although I’m not saying that these words are universal for every Spanish-speaking region, or that one is better than the other, it has been my experience at least knowing when to use which one.
 I can go on and on about the differences in words we use to communicate in Spanish and the importance of knowing which is which where.
 I love learning about languages and multiculturalism and how they influence each other.
 I’m grateful to be able to communicate across the board in Spanish and to be able to make it part of my professional life as a multicultural moderator.
 Please feel free to respectfully share your experience about times you communicated in Spanish, or any other language and any difference you noticed it. #Spanish, #multiculturalism, #neverstoplearning

-Natalia Infante Caylor, Ph.D. is the owner of Hola Insights and has been conducting qualitative research for nearly ten years, interviewing consumers from different ethnic groups, in English and Spanish across the U.S.
+Natalia Infante Caylor, Ph.D. is the owner of Hola Insights and has been conducting qualitative research for more than ten years, interviewing consumers from different ethnic groups, in English and Spanish across the U.S.